Now Available! The Complete Home Makeover Guide Tailored Specifically for Those With ADHD.

 It is important to let your child be involved in making decisions about what to keep and what to let go of.
 Be cautious about getting rid of anything significant without asking your child first.
 If you toss or donate something that your child isn’t ready to let go of, without their permission, they may resent you for it.

-If your child has empty space under their bed that inevitably ends up crammed with junk, utilize that space with flat plastic storage containers made specifically for that space.
+If your child has empty space under their bed that inevitably ends up crammed with junk, fill that space with an under the bed tote made specifically for that space.
 Doing this will eliminate junk from accumulating there.
 Label the containers and fill them with a sorted category of toys.
-This is also a great solution for the clutter that accumulates on the surfaces of dressers and desktops.

-Under the bed totes can hold all those keepsakes that your child isn’t ready to part with yet, but no longer merit being on display.
-Let them store that bottle of sand art, and all their other created or collected treasures under the bed in a container labeled “Keepsakes”.
-Simply clearing the clutter off of the flat surfaces in your child’s bedroom will give the room a more clean and organized appearance.
+Why are the tops of every child’s dresser covered with debris?
+Under the bed totes can also hold all those little keepsakes that your child isn’t ready to part with yet, but no longer merit being on display.
+Let them store that bottle of sand art, painted rocks and all their other created or collected treasures under the bed in a container labeled “Keepsakes”.
+Simply clearing the clutter off the flat surfaces in your child’s bedroom will give the room a cleaner, more clutter-free feel.

-Open shelves or cubbies in kid’s closets are a great alternative to keeping clothes in dresser drawers.
+Inserting Open bookshelves or cubbies in kids’ closets is a great alternative to keeping clothes in dresser drawers.
 Cubbies are also great for storing things like shoes, games, or books.
-Put items that are fragile or are not used often on the higher less assessable shelves.
-Be sure to store frequently used items where your child can easily reach them and put them away independently.
+Put items that are fragile or are not used often on the higher, less accessible shelves.
+You’ll want to store frequently used items where your child can easily reach them and put them away independently.
+Shoes can be kept organized using stackable shoe racks.

-Messes are easier to clean up if everything has an easily identified home and specific categories of toys are sorted into their own containers.
-That said, do not use a toy box or a large container to store your child’s toys.
-Large containers end up inevitably being a place to fill up with a hodgepodge of miscellaneous toys and junk.
-Use smaller containers for specific sorted categories of toys.
+It’s easier to keep your child’s room decluttered if everything has an easily identified home and specific categories of toys and other belongings are sorted into containers.
+Avoid using a toy box or a large container to store your child’s toys.
+Large containers end up inevitably being a place to stash everything under the sun, including a boatload of lost toy parts.
+It is much more effective to choose smaller, clear containers or open-topped bins to hold sorted categories of toys.

 Wait to buy containers until after you have completed the sorting process of your project.
-That way you will know how many and what size containers to purchase.
-Label each container so that your child knows exactly where everything goes.
+That way, you will know how many and what size containers to purchase.
+If your child can read, label each container so that your child will know exactly where everything goes without having to put much thought into it.

 8. Help your child take ownership and pride in their bedroom.

 If they get to make their own decisions about how their bedroom looks and feels, they will be more likely to want to keep it clean and organized.
 Let your child’s room reflect their personality and preferences.
-Proud achievements, awards, photos, and artwork can be displayed in bookcases and on bulletin boards.
+Proud achievements, awards, photos, and artwork can be displayed on hanging shelves and bulletin boards.
 If your child enjoys how their room looks when it is clean, they will be more likely to want to keep it that way.

-Make sure that their room has some empty space on both the walls and tops of furniture.
-Having a lack of empty space places a burden on our eyes, and makes a room feel chaotic.
+Make sure that their room has some empty space as well.
+Having a lack of open space places a burden on our eyes and makes a room feel busy.
 Evaluate the amount of furniture in the room and get rid of anything that is not absolutely necessary.

-If you would like more help with decluttering your child’s toys or a play room, read my other post on how to successfully declutter a toy room.
+Leave open space on the floor for your child to play.
+A room that maintains a balance of both stuff and open space will feel more clutter-free and welcoming.
+If you would like more help with decluttering a playroom, read my other post on how to successfully declutter a toy room.

 Designate specific areas for different activities, such as sleeping, playing, studying, and storage.
 This helps establish order and makes it easier to maintain cleanliness.

-Set a good example by keeping your own spaces organized and involving your child in household cleaning and organizing tasks.
-Showing them the importance of staying organized will help instill lifelong habits.
+Set a good example by keeping your own spaces decluttered and organized.
+Involve your child in household cleaning and organizing tasks.
+Demonstrating to them the importance of staying organized will help instill lifelong habits that transfer into adulthood.

-Once your child’s bedroom is cleaned and organized, you will want to set up a routine schedule for quick 10 minute clean up sessions to happen.
+Once your child’s bedroom is done, you will want to set up a routine schedule for quick 10-minute clean-up sessions to happen.
 For example, every night right before bedtime or every Saturday morning.

 Be sure that there is a hamper and a trash can in your child’s room, so that they can easily toss laundry and trash into them.
 Leave the lids off of frequently used containers for easy access and clean up.